 The benefit amount your fund pays you for hospital services depends not only on the type of cover you buy, but also whether your fund has an agreement with the hospital where you're treated.

-All RT Health Fund extras, hospital and combined policies have emergency ambulance cover.
+All RT Health extras, hospital and combined policies have emergency ambulance cover.

 In Victoria, South Australia, Western Australia and the Northern Territory, cover is limited to $5000 per person per year.

-Can claim online for all services.
-There is no app.
+You can claim online for all services (there is no app available).